Budgeting and pros/cons for those considering the 2 most popular ski destinations in Hokkaido.

 Pros: Awesome food, ski village with shops/restaurants/onsens so non-skiers can come along, can be even cheaper if you don’t require gear rental or lessons, varied terrain for all ability levels

-Cons: Have to self-arrange lessons and gear rental (although all can be done online, it is not difficult), some restaurants have to be booked in advance if you are a large group, crowded slopes especially Hirafu (collision-central for beginners), lift lines (almost Europe-like these days), drunk Westerners shouting at the top of their voices at 2am
+Cons: Have to self-arrange lessons and gear rental (although all can be done online, it is not difficult), almost all restaurants have to be booked in advance, overcrowded pistes especially Hirafu (collision-central for beginners), lift lines (almost Europe-like these days), drunk Westerners shouting at the top of their voices at 2am

 - My review of Club Med Sahoro